emacsmirror/csv2ledger/README.md

 The CSV files from my bank have an effective (posted) date in the second column, but it is almost always identical to the booking date and does not provide me with any useful information.
 Furthermore, they also have an additional final column with the account balance, which `csv2ledger` doesn't use.
 So I use an underscore for both these columns.

 Note that I have a `type` field in this list, which is not one of the fields listed above.
 You can, in fact, add custom fields to `c2l-csv-columns`.
 By default, `csv2ledger` does not do anything with such user-defined fields, but with some additional configuration, you can make use of them in several ways.
 In my CSV files, the column that I label `type` indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. I use this information to capture ATM withdrawals.
 Details are discussed below.

+Apart from `c2l-csv-columns`, you may also want to set `c2l-base-account`.
+This option sets the account in your Ledger file that represents the bank account of the CSV file, so depending on your preferences and the account you're working with, you may want to choose to something other than its default value `"Assets:Checking"`.

 ## Running the conversion ##